 Whether you walk or drive, you’ll be treated to spectacular views of nearby Kangaroo Island and plenty of wildlife.
 Kangaroos graze on the hills and by the side of the track to the beach.
 Look out for dolphins in the bay and, in winter, you might spot a whale.

 Really, this is one of those beaches where you’ll just want to relax on the sand and take in the views.
-If you visit outside of school holidays, you’re a good chance of getting the place to yourself.
+If you visit outside of school holidays, you’re with a good chance of getting the place to yourself.

 Other walks pass through the beach.
 A longer hike down to the beach and through the adjacent gullies starts at the top carpark.
 South Australia’s famous 1200km Heysen Trail also passes through.

 The only facilities are a picnic ground at the top car park; you’ll need to bring everything else you want with you.
 Because it is a national park dogs are not permitted.
 There is a campground near the top car park too.

 Contributed by Natalie & Steve of Curious Campers

 Located in South Australia, Vivonne Bay is one of the most beautiful beaches on Kangaroo Island.

 KI, as the locals affectionately call it, is known for its stunning natural landmarks.
 No matter where you go, you will be blown away by the beauty of all these places.

 But when it comes to stunning white sandy beaches, it doesn’t get any better than Vivonne Bay.